Davidevlops/JS-DSA/Big-O-notation.md

 You can check out some of the resources listed below to learn more about Big O notation

-- JavaScript Data Structures and Algorithms —Sammie Bae
+- JavaScript Data Structures and Algorithms by Sammie Bae
 - [js algorithms and data structures masterclass by Colt Steele](https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/)